softlayer/githubio_source/content/reference/services/SoftLayer_Brand/createCustomerAccount.md

 ## Overview
 Create a new customer account record.
+By default, the newly created account will be associated to a platform (PaaS) account.
+To skip the automatic creation and linking to a new platform account, set the <em>bluemixLinkedFlag</em> to <strong>false</strong> on the account template.

 -----